Mohit-Gajjar1403/MULTITHREADED-FILE-COMPRESSION-TOOL/README.md

     ![decompression](image-5.png)

--This was the input-output for the small file decompression
+-This was the input for the small file decompression :
     ![input](image-6.png)

+- This is the output :
     ![output](image-7.png)